Best 2021 Podcast Promotion Strategy

 - Engage with your target audience.
 On Instagram, follow and comment on influencers' posts if they align with your podcast.
 Contribute to the conversation.
 The same goes for Facebook Groups or Reddit communities that may stand to benefit from your podcast.
 Answer relevant questions on quora that pertain to your podcast subject.
 Regardless of where you do it, establish your place in the forum.
 Highlight the value that your perspective brings to the discussion.
 After you launch, promote your podcast when and where it may be relevant.

 - Get your podcast listed on all of the primary streaming services.
-Submit your podcast to podcatchers, like Apple iTunes, Google Play, Spotify, TuneIn, iHeartRadio, Overcast, Stitcher, SoundCloud, PodBay, and PodTail.
+Submit your podcast to podcast directories, like Apple Podcasts (iTunes), Google Play, Spotify, TuneIn, iHeartRadio, Overcast, Stitcher, SoundCloud, PodBay, and PodTail.
 Create accounts with each of them and submit your RSS feed to each of these directories.
 That way, each of your new episodes will be automatically published to each platform.
 As users browse each of these platforms, they'll find your show listed there.

 - Prioritize ranking on iTunes.
 Most podcast listeners find podcasts through iTunes.
 For the first 8 weeks after you launch your podcast to iTunes, it is eligible to be featured in the New & Noteworthy section.